Modify One Cluster from One Project Deprecated

 • stateName string

-Human-readable label that indicates the current operating condition of this cluster.
+Human-readable label that indicates the current operating condition of the cluster.

 Values are IDLE, CREATING, UPDATING, DELETING, or REPAIRING.